DevRel-Foundation/governance/working-groups/onboarding.md

 Managing open collaborative projects without prior experience in open source principles can be overwhelming and challenging.
 It requires a cultural shift and an understanding of transparent governance, inclusive decision-making, and community-driven development.

 Everyone has to take their first step into open source at some point.
 Learning about open source culture is an ongoing process, and anyone can gain knowledge and experience over time.
 Don’t be afraid of making mistakes—openness and iteration are key aspects of the ecosystem.

-If you face difficulties, don’t hesitate to reach out to the DRF Steering Committee or Linux Foundation staff for guidance.
+> 💡If you face difficulties, don’t hesitate to reach out to the DRF Steering Committee or Linux Foundation staff for guidance.

 To help you navigate this effectively, here are a few best practices for your role as a WG manager.